aave/aave-js/README.md

 # Data Formatting Methods

-*These methods are being updated for v3 with simplified inputs, check back for updated documentation*

 AAVE aggregates on-chain protocol data into a variety of different subgraphs on TheGraph which can be queried directly using the playground (links below) and integrated into applications directly via TheGraph API.

 The aave-js data formatting methods are a layer beyond graphql which wraps protocol data into more usable formats.
 Each method will require inputs from AAVE subgraph queries, links to these queries in the source code are provided for each method below.